OPENING RECEPTION: THURSDAY, SEPT. 7TH, 5:00 - 8:00PM

-Romer Young Gallery is pleased to present its second solo exhibition with German painter Christoph Roßner, Kuriositätenkabinett.
-Roßner will exhibit a series of paintings and works on paper.
-There will be an opening reception for the artist on Friday May 17th, 6-9pm.
+Romer Young Gallery is pleased to present TOWERS, Ted Gahl’s first solo exhibition with the gallery.
+The show will feature a new series of paintings that investigate the parameters of his signature painting practice.
+There will be an opening reception for the artist on Thursday, September 7th from 5-8pm.